shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The sausage in the bread floated into the air and dove into Gale’s mouth.
 “Eat it!”

 “No—mmph!”
 Gale’s mouth suddenly became full of sausage and bread.
-His mouth got clamped down around, biting off a big chunk.
+His mouth clamped down around it, biting off a big chunk.
 Then the mouthful all went down his throat, without being chewed.

 Gale started turning blue and he gagged.

 Gra stood up.
 “Reesu!”

 “Don’t worry,” Reesu waved.
 “Once it gets to his stomache, he’ll start breathing again.”
-An outside force helped Gale’s esophogus transport the solid mass into his belly.
+An outside force helped Gale’s esophagus transport the solid mass into his belly.

 But he didn’t start breathing again.
 His throat swelled up.

 Jodi came back into the room.
 “How is everything—oh my gods!”
 Jodi leaned over the counter with a glowing hand and punched Gale in the gut.

-Gale puked all the sausage and bread out of his stomache, along with some clams.
+Gale puked all the sausage and bread out of his stomach, along with some clams.
 He took a deep, wheezing breath as he gagged the last bits of vomit out of his throat.

 “Are you ok?”
 Jodi asked.